Khao Manee (Khao Plort)

 Your Khao Manee should be fed a diet of high-quality cat food recommended by your vet.

-The Khao Manee is a naturally occurring breed that’s considered ancient.
-One of their earliest written references is in a 14th-century book of poetry about cats, known as the Tamra Maew.
+The Khao Manee is an ancient, naturally occurring breed from Thailand.
+One of their earliest written references is in a 14th-century book of poetry about cats, known as the Tamra Maew, according to the Cat Fanciers' Association.
 These bright-eyed cats were prized by the aristocrats of Thai society and were considered sacred and kept by the ruling class for centuries.

-This breed wasn’t introduced to the United States until 1999, and the U.K. in 2009.
+This breed wasn't introduced to the United States until 1999, and the cats made their way to the U.K. in 2009.
 The breed is slowly gaining popularity but remains very rare.